 If you have had a punjabi wedding, did you follow these traditions?
 What color was your chura?
 How many bangles did it have?
 Leave a comment with your answers!

-Buy Wedding Chooda Online in CanadaDo you need a chura for your own wedding?
-If so, you can head over to our site, AmazelDesigns.com and browse our vast collections of these traditional bangles and other jewelry.
-If you don’t find anything you like, feel free to contact us and we can customize one just for you!
+Buy Wedding Chooda Online in CanadaDo you need a stylist chura for your own wedding?
+If so, you can head over to our site, AmazelDesigns.com.
+Browse our vast collections of these traditional wedding bangles and other jewelry.
+You can buy punjabi jewellery online.
+Feel free to contact us.
+Get the customized piece to be a fashion style icon!
 On top of that, we’ll ship to you for free; no minimum total!